 In Clause 10.3.3

 Make changes as follows from 1426.60 “Every STA shall maintain a STA short retry count (SSRC) as well as a STA long retry count (SLRC), both of which shall take an initial value of 0.
-The SSRC shall be incremented when any short retry count (SRC) associated with any MPDU with the Type subfield equal to Data is incremented.
-The SLRC shall be incremented when any long retry count (LRC) associated with any MPDU with the Type subfield equal to Data is incremented.
+The SSRC shall be incremented when any short retry count (SRC) associated with any MPDU with the Type subfield equal to Data or Management is incremented.
+The SLRC shall be incremented when any long retry count (LRC) associated with any MPDU with the Type subfield equal to Data or Management is incremented.
 The CW shall take the next value in the series every time an unsuccessful attempt to transmit an MPDU causes either STA retry counter to increment, until the CW reaches the value of aCWmax.
 A retry is defined as the entire sequence of frames sent, separated by SIFSs, in an attempt to deliver an MPDU, as described in Annex G. Once it reaches aCWmax, the CW shall remain at the value of aCWmax until the CW is reset.
 This improves the stability of the access protocol under high-load conditions.
 See Figure 10-13 (Example of exponential increase of CW).

 The CW shall be reset to aCWmin after every successful attempt to transmit a frame containing all or part of an MSDU or MMPDU, when SLRC reaches dot11LongRetryLimit, or when SSRC reaches dot11ShortRetryLimit.